-It might be of value at this point to define what education can be, if it is impulsed by true vision and made [page 92] responsive to sensed world need and to the demands of the times.
+It might be of value at this point to define what education can be, if it is impulsed by true vision and made responsive to sensed world need and to the demands of the times.

 Education is the training, intelligently given, which will enable the youth of the world to contact their environment with intelligence and sanity, and adapt themselves to the existing conditions.
-This today is of prime importance and is one of the signposts in a world which has fallen to pieces.
-Little is left upon which to build or upon which men of farsighted vision would wish to build.
-The lack of all physical equipment —buildings, books, supplies and even teachers— should and will evoke the creative spirit, if the available educators look for it and teach wisely.
+This is of prime [Page 52] importance and is one of the signposts in the world today.

 Education is a process whereby the child is equipped with the information which will enable him to act as a good citizen and perform the functions of a wise parent.
-It should take into consideration his inherent tendencies, his racial and national attributes and then endeavor to add to these that knowledge which will lead him to work constructively in his particular world setting and prove himself a useful citizen.
+It should take into consideration his inherent tendencies, his racial and national attributes and then endeavour to add to these that knowledge which will lead him to work constructively in his particular world setting and prove himself a useful citizen.
 The general trend of his education will be more psychological than in the past and the information thus gained will be geared to his peculiar situation.
 All children have certain assets and should be taught how to use them; these they share with the whole of humanity, irrespective of race or nationality.
 Educators will, therefore, lay emphasis in the future upon:

 1. A developing mental control of the emotional nature.